-It's Friday 13th this week - supposedly the unluckiest day!
-But why do people always think something bad's going to happen when it comes around?
+Today is Friday 13th - supposedly the unluckiest day!
+But why do people always think something bad is going to happen when it comes around?

 The number 13 and Friday both have a long history of bringing bad luck - and it's the combination of the two that makes the day the most feared.

 Read on to find out more about why that is!

 Many think that the reason for the number 13's bad luck comes from the Bible.

 Judas, who betrayed Jesus, is thought to have been the 13th guest to sit down to the Last Supper.

 Even today, it's considered unlucky to have 13 people sitting at a dinner table, and some people pop a teddy bear in a seat to make the number of guests up to 14!

 In Norse mythology, a dinner party of the gods was ruined by the 13th guest called Loki, who caused the world to be plunged into darkness.

 It seems the superstition has stuck.